 This program is for current-year lapses only (those whose membership expired March 31, 2018).
 Don’t forget: Local Groups receive $1/member for renewing members who have lapsed longer than the current year.

 Use the checklist below and share it with everyone who is contacting lapsed members.
 There are sample letters/emails in the archives if you would like to see them.

 When will our group receive reimbursement for contact?

 We need an email with number of members contacted and form of contact by Aug.
 1. (Put that in your calendar now!)
 The extra money will show up in your August funding deposit.

 A stamp costs 55 cents, how is this worth it?

 Well, an email or a phone call doesn’t cost that much.
 Save the postage for the really tough cases.
 Take advantage of the easy-to-use Email My Members tool.

 Is it 50 cents each time we contact them?

-Sorry, 50 cents per current year lapsed member.
+No, it’s 50 cents per current-year lapsed member contacted.
 Some members might need to be contacted more than once: an email followed up by a phone call, or a phone call followed by a personal note.
 Just remember, there’s more money for you if that member renews.